Copyright © 2014 Wiley Periodicals Inc.

 Online ISSN: 1098-2353

-Visit the new Author Services today!
+Visit Author Services today!
 Features include:

 Free access to your article for 10 of your colleagues; each author of a paper may nominate up to 10 colleagues.
 This feature is retrospective—even articles already published offer this feature for free colleague access.

 Production tracking for your article and easy communication with the Production Editor via e-mail.

 A list of your favorite journals with quick links to the Editorial Board, Aims & Scope, Author Guidelines and if applicable the Online Submission website; journals in which you have tracked production of an article are automatically added to your Favorites.

 Guidelines on optimizing your article for maximum discoverability.